 Michael Nest, PhD., has expertise in institutional reform, capacity building, governance and anti-corruption work in the mining, community and public sectors.
-Previous clients include Transparency International, U4 Anti-Corruption Research Centre, the Independent Commission Against Corruption (Sydney, Australia), and the Timor-Leste Anti-Corruption Commission, as well as consultancies for the EU, GIZ, USAID and Australian Aid.
+Previous clients include Transparency International, U4 Anti-Corruption Research Centre, the Independent Commission Against Corruption (Sydney, Australia), and the Timor-Leste Anti-Corruption Commission, as well as consultancies for the EU, GIZ, OECD, USAID, and Australian Aid.

 Michael is an experienced speaker, and has given presentations at the World Bank, Australia Minerals Institute, mining and development events, and professional conferences.